Emmanuel Obetsebi-Lamptey: Education

+He attended the Accra Wesleyan School and further went to the Royal School.
 He graduated LL.B., and was called to the Bar at the Inner Temple in 1939.
 By then, World War II (1939–45) had begun, to which he stayed and worked in England.

 Personal life

 Emmanuel Obetsebi-Lamptey initially married a Dutch woman, Margaretha, with whom he had two sons: Jake Obetsebi-Lamptey (a New Patriotic Party politician, television and radio producer and advertising businessman) and Nee Lamkwei Afadi Obetsebi-Lamptey.

 Obestebi-Lamptey later married a Ga woman, Augustina Akuorko Cofie (17 December 1923 – 14 November 2019), younger twin daughter of William Charles Cofie and Irene Odarchoe.
 She was a co-founder of the Gold Coast Women's Association and a former tutor at the Accra Methodist Girls School from 1947 to 1953.
 In 1970, she became the first Ghanaian woman to be appointed envoy to Liberia.
 In the Greater Accra Region, she was involved in philanthropy in the women's prisons.
 Obetsebi-Lamptey had two children with Cofie, Nah-Ayele and Nii Lante.